For Sales Leaders Only: Top Tips for a World-Class Pipeline Review

 You can even have advanced intelligence on deals, such as email velocity (the #1 signal if your deal will close).

 Let objective input be your guide.
-Understand how deals are playing out so you can have meaningful discussions and more accurate forecasts than ever.
+Understand how deals are playing out so you can have meaningful discussions and more accurate forecasts than ever with pipeline management software.

 Make these six changes to your pipeline management strategy and you will see a major impact on your quota attainment.

 You’ll also improve your team’s learning culture and morale.
 Collaboration feels good and it’s incredibly effective.